gvwilson/sdxpy/src/perf/index.md

 let's create an [%i "abstract class" %] that defines the methods our dataframe classes will support.
-This class requires [%i "concrete class" "concrete classes" %] to implement the eight methods shown below:
+This class requires [%i "concrete class" "concrete classes" %] to implement the methods shown below:

 [% inc file="df_base.py" %]